JoyPikaX/forlog/README(MY ISSUE WITH MY PROJECT IS TYPED HERE PLS READ IT).md

 globalZoneAwareCallback @ zone-evergreen.js:1647

 This error is similar for the register component since i copied my register component codes to login errors passed there too if u can help me fix in one place will fix  similarly in other place thanks for the help in advance <3.

+This is the 1st time im posting my issue to github so pardon the inexpertise tell me if u need any other file for helping me